flaab/picara-php-framework/README.md

 	ErrorLog /home/you/path/to/error.log
 </VirtualHost>
 ```
-To serve the page via SSH, define your VirtualHosts as follows instead.
+To serve the page via HTTPS, define your VirtualHosts as follows instead.
 ```
 <VirtualHost _default_:443>
         ServerAdmin you@yourdomain.com